 I’ve been told that before, so get in line.

 But, I’m also here to help you with an absolute-bare-minimum social media plan.

-So you can go from feeling overwhelmed, dumb and numb to sharp, focused and ‘I got this’.
+So you can go from feeling overwhelmed to sharp, focused and ‘I got this’.

 You’re such a smart business owner.
 Now, use your business savvy to create a social strategy to attract more leads, have more conversations, and win more sales.